yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 Note: The "option type" must be absent!
 (http://forum.openwrt.org/viewtopic.php?id=10505)
 }}}
-You can configure multiple DNS servers by separating entries with space :
+You can configure multiple DNS servers by separating entries with space:

 {{{
 option dns "192.168.1.1 192.168.80.100"